gregtour/duck-lang/README.md

 	// ...
 loop
 ```
-Notice the use of the syntax \`do' and \`loop.' &nbsp;There are a number of example programs in the _examples_ directory of the source repository.
+Notice the use of the syntax \`do' and \`loop.' &nbsp;There are a number of other example programs in the _examples_ directory of the source repository.

 The programming language's grammar is represented below in Backas-Naur form.
 The duck language has its own parser-generator, generating SLR(1) parse tables, so it is relatively easy to change the syntax of the language.
 Other optional ways to configure the language include disabling case-sensitivity or changing the format of comments, which are currently implemented as `/* C-style block comments */`, `// full line comments`, `; semicolons until end of line`, and `# any macro use`.